-10.2 Following the updates to the current MTFP, the table below has been updated to show the revised funding position, with the future year's deficit peaking at £3.1m in 2026/27 (This excludes the uncertain government grant funding allocations and the impact of business rates reset and could therefore increase to £4.7m).
+10.2 Following the updates to the current MTFP, the table below has been updated to show the revised funding position, with the future year's deficit peaking at £3.1m in 2026/27.
+If the business rates reset takes place, this deficit could increase significantly.